-General Manager, Smyth
+General Manager, Smyth + The Loyalist

-In 2003, Gerber became manager/sommelier of Trio, a restaurant that first sparked his interest in fine dining.
+In 2003, Gerber became manager of Trio, a restaurant that first sparked his interest in fine dining.
 “It wasn’t the fine dining aspect that I loved,” he says.
 “Rather, it was the presentation of the food and how it caused me to feel.”

 In 2006, Gerber became a server at NoMI.
-The five years he spent there with a number of different chefs and sommeliers allowed him to hone his skills of working with different culinary and hospitality visions.
-While there Gerber also worked as a server at The Publican, which greatly improved his beer knowledge to the point where he attained the Cicerone Certification of Beer Server.
+The five years he spent there, with chefs such as Andrew Zimmerman and sommeliers Fernando Beteta & Jesse Becker, allowed him to hone his skills of working with different culinary and hospitality visions.
+While there, Gerber also worked as a server at The Publican to improve his beer knowledge and be a part of the future OneOff Hospitality Group.
+There he attained the Cicerone Certification of "Beer Server".